 The Fiverr Hack

-I thought it was a little expensive at first: $608 with 5% of any extra add-ons bought.
+I thought it was a little expensive at first: $608 with 5% off any extra add-ons bought.
 However, I ended up getting money in extra add-ons from backers, so it turned out to be a great ROI.
-Also it meant easily sending tracking information, surveying for future products, etc.
+Also, it meant easily sending tracking information, surveying for future products, etc.

-Takeaway: Don't be afraid of trying something new, it can end up paying off in dividends (literally).
+Takeaway: Don’t be afraid of trying something new, it can end up paying off in dividends (literally).
 Also, value your time.
-I knew by not using this system I would waste many hours trying to do this myself, and I know there's better things I could be doing.
+I knew by not using this system I would waste many hours trying to do this myself, and I know there are better things I could be doing.

-Nevermind the time savings and revenue, I used the surveys to find out what products people wanted next from me next.
-It’s a lot easier to decide what’s next when you have a backer wishlist of products and email address for each.
+Never mind the time savings and revenue, I used the surveys to find out what products people wanted from me next.
+It’s a lot easier to decide what’s next when you have a backer wishlist of products and email addresses for each.